-The School of Applied Social Studies organises a number of Graduate Studies Seminars / grad slams throughout the year where graduate students present their ongoing research work to their postgraduate peers and to staff within the School.
-The School also organises a Research Seminar Series (see School website for recordings of seminars / Appendix J) visiting speaker events and conferences which are open to all students within the School.
-For the last number of years, the School has hosted PhD symposiums giving students opportunity to present their work (in progress) and discuss it with each other students and with staff.
+The School of Applied Social Studies organises a number of Graduate Studies Seminars/ grad slams throughout the year where graduate students present their ongoing research work to their postgraduate peers and to staff within the School.
+The School also organises a Research Seminar Series (see School website for recordings of seminars / Appendix J) visiting speaker events, conferences, reading groups which are open to students within the School.
+The School hosts PhD symposiums giving students an opportunity to present their work (in progress) and to discuss it with other students and with staff.
+Graduate students are encouraged to participate in school seminars, symposiums and other activities that enrich the academic and research culture in the school.